r57zone/DSAdvance/BINDINGS.md

 ﻿# Create a profile
-Open the `DSAdvance\Profiles` folder and copy the `FPS.ini` file, rename it and paste the necessary keys to press.
+Open the `DSAdvance\KMProfiles` folder and copy the `FPS.ini` file, rename it and paste the necessary keys to press.

 ## Stick modes
 Mode | Value